Tamil Ini: Development

 California-based Mani Ram based the film on his experience with his son, Vishwas, who stopped speaking Tamil after he was five years old and started going to school.
 His parents noticed a hesitation when he tried to speak Tamil thereafter and noticed that he could only understand.
 Mani Ram and his wife decided to only respond to him if he spoke in Tamil.
 After Vishwas successfully spoke to his parents in Tamil, Mani Ram cast him in the film as a means of thanking him.

 Casting

 The film's cast was almost entirely locally based and was composed of non-film actors except for Thirumudi Thulasiraman, who acted in Meipporul (2009) and Panithuli (2012).
 His character was based on Mani Ram himself.
 Mani Ram, who worked as a theater actor, himself starred in the short.
 Vidhya Subramanian, an Indian-based Bharatanatyam dancer, plays a dancer in the film as well.

-Themes and influences

-Mani Ram said that the film is an expression of the pain that comes to the mind that our children do not speak Tamil when we speak to each other at home, at friends’ houses and at other Tamil events.